terminusdb/terminuscms-docs/how-to/use-collaboration-features/with-python-client/clone.md

 ## Running the Python client with the API Token

-Be sure to construct the Python client object first, and set the appropiate authentication token.
+Be sure to construct the Python client object first, and set the appropriate authentication token.

 ```python
 from terminusdb_client import Client